zohararad/jader/README.md

 ### Notes on performance

-On the client-side, Jader will add the mixins code into your Jade template.
+On the client-side, Jader will add the mixins code into your Jade JST template.
 This can potentially increase your client-side file size dramatically.
 Since application-level mixins are included in each and every template, please be sure to keep them to a bare minimum.

 ## Javascript inclusion